-•ABOUT THE AUTHOR•
+ABOUT THE AUTHOR

-Considered by many who met Him in the East and in the West to have been a living example of Sainthood, Kirpal Singh inspired true living in thought, word, and deed.
-He was born in a rural setting of Sayyad Kasran (then in India, now in Pakistan) on February 6, 1894, and followed the career of a civil servant in the government of India, retiring to live on His own pension in 1947.
+Considered by many people who met him in the East and in the West to have been a living example of a true Saint of spirituality, Kirpal Singh was born in a rural setting in Sayyad Kasran in the Punjab (then in India, now in Pakistan) on February 6, 1894.
+He followed the career of a civil servant in the government of India, and retired on his own pension in 1947.

-Having instructions from His Master (Sawan Singh Ji Maharaj, 1858-1948), He founded and directed RUHANI SATSANG, a school for practical development in Spirituality.
-Kirpal Singh was Commissioned by God and Authorized by His Master to carry forward the spiritual work of contacting honest seekers after God with the WORD (or NAAM), providing further guidance and help both without and within.
-He continued in that assigned capacity until He left the earth plane on August 21, 1974.
-Elected four times, consecutively, as President of the World Fellowship of Religions, He upheld the eternal Truth: that the Aim of all religions is One and the Same.
+Following instructions from his Master (Sawan Singh Ji Maharaj, 1858-1948), he founded and directed RUHANI SATSANG.
+He was commissioned by God and authorized by his Master to carry forward the spiritual work of connecting sincere seekers after God with the WORD (or NAAM).
+He continued in that capacity until he left the earth plane on August 21, 1974.